himanshumahaur/himanshumahaur/README.md

 <br>

 Feel free to reach out to me via [email](mailto:himanshusinghmahaur.com) or connect on [LinkedIn](https://www.linkedin.com/in/himanshumahaur).
-Let's discuss tech, share a laugh, or talk about astronomy, music, and, of course, programming mishaps!
+Let's discuss tech, share a laugh, and, of course, programming mishaps!

 Thanks for visiting my GitHub profile!